 - Rinse it off.
 Rinse canned foods, such as tuna, beans and vegetables, before using to wash away some excess salt.

 - Beware of broth.
 Saute onions, mushrooms or other vegetables in water or a little low-sodium broth.
-But because even low-sodium broth can add lots of unnecessary sodium, in some cases a healthy oil may be the best option.
+But because even low-sodium broth can add lots of unnecessary sodium, sometimes a healthy oil may be the best option.

-- Make substitutions.
+- Make lower fat substitutions.
 Use lower fat dairy products, such as reduced-fat cream cheese and fat-free sour cream, instead of their higher fat counterparts.

-- Reduce meat.
+- Cut back on meat.
 Prepare stews and casseroles with only two-thirds of the meat the recipe calls for, adding extra vegetables, brown rice, tofu, bulgur or whole-wheat pasta instead.

 If you tend to cook or bake in ways that call for lots of fat and sodium, don't be afraid to modify your recipes.
 Experiment with spices, substitutions or recipes you wouldn't normally try.
 You may be pleasantly surprised by what you create — and it could be the start of new family traditions.